 Businesses will only be eligible to claim the grant while they are subject to Coronavirus restrictions.
 Employees must be off work for at least seven consecutive days.

-The scheme will begin on 1st November 2020.
-It will be available for 6 months, with a review taking place in January.
+The scheme began on 1st November 2020.
+It will be available for 6 months, with a review taking place in January 2021.
 In line with the rest of the JSS, payments to businesses will be made in arrears.
 You will be able to claim via an HMRC claims service that will be available from early December.
 Businesses that have been legally closed in the period before 1 November are eligible for the CJRS.
+Your business may be eligible if it:

 In addition to the expansion of the JSS, the government is increasing cash grants to businesses in England shut in local lockdowns to support with fixed costs.